 The percentage of Intuit's RMAP-conformant smelters reflects our commitment to the Conflict Minerals Rules.
-For the 2018 reporting period, we disclosed in our CMR that 99% of the identified smelters were RMAP conformant.
-One tin smelter did not appear on the RMAP-conformant list because it had shut down its operations permanently during 2018.
-The percentage of RMAP-conformant smelters remained 99% in the 2019 reporting period for the same reason.
-One gold smelter shut down during 2019 and therefore was not classified as conformant.
+For the 2019 reporting period, we disclosed in our CMR that 99% of the identified smelters were RMAP-conformant.
+This is because one gold smelter shut down during 2019 and therefore was not classified as conformant.
+The percentage of RMAP-conformant smelters was 100% in the 2020 reporting period.
 This is reflected in the table above.

-Intuit cannot be certain that the list of 152 smelters is comprehensive and that there are no other smelters which contribute to the components in the Intuit Payment Devices.
+Intuit cannot be certain that the list of 134 smelters is comprehensive and that there are no other smelters that contribute to the components in the Intuit Payment Devices.
 Consequently, we are unable to determine that the Conflict Minerals utilized in the Intuit Payment Devices did not originate in the Covered Countries or directly or indirectly benefit armed groups.